JPLMLIA/UQ4K/README.md

 ```

 ## Usage

+> To fully run the provided examples, you'll need to have `matplotlib` in your environment

 There are two versions of `uq4k` that can be used: gradient-based version and non-gradient version.
 For the gradient-based, consult the [gradient-based quadratic model example](examples/demo_quadratic_model_gradient.ipynb) for the usage.
 For the non-gradient version, check:

 - [Example on predator-prey model (Lotka-Volterra)](examples/demo_pred_prey_model.ipynb)